goncalossilva/LPOO2011-Ruby/features/01_containers.md

 ## Iterators

-* Ruby's internal interators aren't necessarily the best solution
+* Ruby's internal iterators aren't necessarily the best solution
 * What if you need the iterator to be an object?
 * What if you want to iterate multiple collections simultaneously?